Magazine Cover, for TIME: MAID-Canada’s Euthanasia Problem

 How the final developed and what i learned

-In developing the final rendering I went with the coffin hospital concept and used an extruded vector to create the base shape and then manipulated the polygons to form the more complicated shapes such as the windows, ledges, entrance, and bridge.
-Besides those parts I created separate assets for the hospital signage and ventilation systems.
-After the entire model was built I then moved on to texturing the model which required the use of image mapping for both environment and cubic textures.
+In developing the final rendering we went with the coffin hospital concept and used an extruded vector to create the base shape and then manipulated the polygons to form the more complicated shapes such as the windows, ledges, entrance, and bridge.
+Besides those parts we created separate assets for the hospital signage and ventilation systems.
+After the entire model was built we then moved on to texturing the model which required the use of image mapping for both environment and cubic textures.

-Looking back on this project I can say confidently that I can understand the fundamentals of 3 dimensional modeling within Cinema 4D as well as how to properly texture items that I create.
-Additionally I learned about how important considering the audience is to the creation of the cover to ensure that the message is well communicated and impactful while also not being offensive or jarring.
+Looking back on this project we can say confidently that we can understand the fundamentals of 3 dimensional modeling within Cinema 4D as well as how to properly texture items that are created.
+Additionally we learned about how important considering the audience is to the creation of the cover to ensure that the message is well communicated and impactful while also not being offensive or jarring.

 Need a Model or format?